As reported in multiple instances before, Google has released a web version of its custom-made smart, personal messaging app, Google Allo.

 Please note that the QR code for Allo for web is unique to your computer.
 Allo for web shows what’s on the mobile app.
 So if your phone runs out of battery or you quit the mobile app, Allo for web won’t work

-- Tap Menu Allo for web Scan QR Code.
+1. Tap Menu and then Allo for web and then Scan QR Code.

 The process is very much straightforward and shouldn’t take more than a minute unless you are on a very very slow internet connection.